ni/nimi-python/docs/nidcpower/attributes.rst

 .. py:attribute:: record_coercions

     Specifies whether the IVI engine records the value coercions it makes for ViInt32 and ViReal64 attributes.
-Call the niDCPower_GetNextCoercionRecord function to read and delete the earliest coercion record from the list.
+Call the :py:meth:`nidcpower.Session.GetNextCoercionRecord` function to read and delete the earliest coercion record from the list.
     Default Value: The default value is VI_FALSE.
-Use the niDCPower_InitializeWithChannels function to override this value.
+Use the :py:meth:`nidcpower.Session._initialize_with_channels` function to override this value.

     The following table lists the characteristics of this property.